The Burmese Harp Blu-ray Movie

 Note: this is a new, restored high-definition transfer officially licensed from Nikkatsu.

 Generally speaking, fine object detail is good, though there are numerous fluctuations, particularly during the nighttime scenes.
-Clarity is also good but it is obvious that there are some inherited limitations that prevent The Burmese Harp from looking crisp.
-Contrast levels on this high-definition transfer differ from those observed on the Criterion SDVD release of The Burmese Harp - generally, the film has a lighter, silvery look on the Eureka Entertainment release and a darker, heavier look on the Criterion SDVD release.
-The fine film grain is mostly intact but it is never prominent.
-Edge-enhancement and macroblocking are never an issue of concern.
+Clarity is also good, but it is obvious that there are some inherited limitations that prevent The Burmese Harp from looking appropriately sharp and vibrant.
+Contrast levels on this high-definition transfer differ from those observed on the Criterion DVD release of The Burmese Harp.
+Generally, the film has a lighter, silvery appearance here, and a darker, contrastier appearance on the Criterion DVD release.
+The fine film grain is mostly intact, but it is never prominent.
+There are no traces of problematic digital corrections.
 I also did not see any aliasing or banding to report in this review.
 There are no serious stability issues.
 However, there are occasional tiny flecks and scratches that pop up here and there.
 (Note: This is a Region-B "locked" Blu-ray disc.
-Therefore, you must have a native Region-B or Region-Free PS3 or SA in order to access its content).
+Therefore, you must have a native Region-B or Region-Free player in order to access its content).

 The Burmese Harp Blu-ray Movie, Audio Quality 3.5 of 5